Make 9 New Forms Using The Cube As The Starting Point - Revised

 This is an animated short video called, “The Power Broker” This In response to what should not happen with our batteries.
 One of the art students at Kean University discovered these batteries in the trash.
 Batteries need to be discarded in the proper way, there are many recycle locations to properly discard batteries, so that they don’t contaminate our water supply.
 This 3D project is a temporary one and the batteries will be disposed of properly.
 Check out the Life green batteries project site for more valuable information about the hazards of batteries.

-Think Green - Recycled to Something 3D
+Think Green Art Assignment – Recycle to Something 3D

 Objective: Use found materials to create a 3D form